henryhobhouse/react-static-images/readme.md

   - image file name clashing (from different directories)
   - automatic browser cache invalidation on image content being edited (you can add maximum cache invalidation to image header in your static doc bucket)
+- Double layer of caching for both local machine and persistent cache for CI

 Side Note: